akiss/akiss/README.md

 ### Flags

  * `set xor;` : declare the infix `+` operator and make use of the xor machinery
- * `set por;` : use partial order reduction technics to reduce the number of traces; this reduction is only correct on action-determinate processes

 ### Preamble